Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 In a mixing bowl, beat the softened cream cheese, powdered sugar, and vanilla extract until smooth and creamy.
 Scrape down the sides of the bowl so there are no lumps.

 In a separate cold bowl, whip the heavy cream until it forms soft to medium peaks.
-You want the cream to hold shape without turning grainy or stiff.
+You want the cream to hold its shape without turning grainy or stiff.
+Overwhipping can make the mousse heavy, so stop as soon as the cream is billowy and stable.

 Gently fold the whipped cream into the cream cheese mixture in two or three additions.
 Use a spatula and a light hand.
-The mousse should be fluffy, pale, and uniform in color.
+The mousse should become fluffy, pale, and uniform in color.
+This is one of the most important steps in the recipe because it determines whether the filling stays airy or turns dense.

 Spoon a layer of mousse over the crumb base in each cup.
 Add a layer of the cooled strawberry mixture.
 Repeat with another layer of mousse if your cups are tall enough, then finish with a final spoonful of strawberries.

-The layered effect is part of the charm.
-In clear cups, the contrast between the pale mousse, red berries, and golden crumbs makes the dessert look thoughtfully composed.
+The layering is part of the charm.
+In clear cups, the contrast between the pale mousse, red berries, and golden crumbs makes the dessert look intentional and refined with almost no extra effort.
+If you want the cleanest presentation, use a piping bag or a zip-top bag with the corner snipped off to add the mousse.

 Step 5: Chill and Garnish